VasilGVasilev/softuni-React/softuniReact/03. Components-Deep-Dive/NB.md

     React understands arrays, even if we did not have <li>s, React will understand the array made via .map() and render it as a list

-    each key is has to be unique but just in comparison to other siblings in list
+    each key has to be unique but just in comparison to other siblings in list

 catch undefined